wlandau/workflowHelper/example/README.md

 - `CACHE/normal1000_glm_coef.rds`
 - `CACHE/normal1000_glm_mse.rds`

-The aggregates of the summaries are `mse.rds` and `coef.rds`, and they are store in the same directory as the [Makefile](https://www.gnu.org/software/make/). `mse.rds` contains a named list of mean squared errors, where the names identify the datasets and analyses to which they pertain. `coef.rds` is similar for model coefficients.

-All the above RDS files are treated as dependencies for the `output` commands, so changes to the generating code will trigger the correct rebuilds.
-Other external files are included as dependencies only if their file names are directly specified in the commands.
-For example, to make sure rebuilds are triggered by the code that produces `other_file.csv`, write
+The aggregates of the summaries are `mse.rds` and `coef.rds`, and they are stored in the same directory as the [Makefile](https://www.gnu.org/software/make/). `mse.rds` contains a named list of mean squared errors, where the names identify the datasets and analyses to which they pertain. `coef.rds` is similar for model coefficients.
+The commands in `output` to produce `mse.pdf` and `coef.csv` read in `mse.rds` and `coef.rds`, respectively.
+However, these RDS files are not listed as arguments to `mse_plot` or `coef_table`. `workflowHelper` already treats all the above 23 RDS files as dependencies for the commands in `output`, and calling `mse_plot("mse.rds")` rather than `mse_plot()` would cause "mse.rds" to be listed as a dependency twice, which would cause [`remake`](https://github.com/richfitz/remake) to throw an error.
+However, this dependency structure triggers the correct rebuilds for `coef.csv` and `mse.pdf`.
+If you require dependencies other than these RDS files, write them as arguments to your commands.
+For example, to make sure forward rebuilds are triggered by changes to  `other_file.csv`, write

 ```{r}
 output = commands(